santibatte/dpa_2021/README.md

 We choose these metrics as we want to make sure our model is being particularly accurate with those groups that could be discriminated
 Therefore, we need to quantify disparities among the groups.

+## API
+ We have two endpoints in the API:

+    Endpoint 1:
+        Input: id_client
+        Output: JSON with precition score, prediction label and prediction date.
+    Endpoint 2:
+        Input: prediction_date
+        Output: JSON with lista of each facility for that preiction_date: id_client, prediction scores and prediction labels.

+**Terminal 5:** Connect to Flask.

+`ssh -i 'id_rsa' -NL localhost:4242:localhost:5000 ubuntu@ec2-54-201-9-79.us-west-2.compute.amazonaws.com`

+To run the API:

+1. After running the instructions in **3.** of **The Pipeline**  set: `export PYTHONPATH=$PWD`

+2. Change to directory: `cd src/pipeline/flask`

+3. Run `export FLASK_APP=flask_chicago.py`

+4. Run Flask: `flask run`

+5. Open your local browser in `localhost:5000`.

+## Model Monitoring

+Our dashboard shows the scores' distribution of the selected model the last time it was validated and the labels' distribution for a given date.

+**Terminal 6:**  Connect to Dash.

+`ssh -i 'id_rsa' -NL localhost:4848:localhost:8051 ubuntu@ec2-54-201-9-79.us-west-2.compute.amazonaws.com`

+To run the Dashboard:

+1. After running the instructions in **3.** of **The Pipeline**  set: `export PYTHONPATH=$PWD`

+2. Change to directory: `cd src/pipeline/dask`

+3. Run Dash: `python app.py` or `python app_2.py`.

+4. Open your local browser in `localhost:4848`